Use just to manage project specific commands

 run

-Then to run a command, we can just run just <command_name>
+Then to run a command, we can just run just <command_name>.
+For example, to run the build

-command, we can run just build
+command, we can run just build.

 $ just build